-The Governing Body
+The Local Governing Committee

-All members of The Governing Body understand and fulfil their responsibilities to ensure that:
+All members of the Local Governing Committee understand and fulfil their responsibilities to ensure that:

-There is a whole setting approach to safeguarding, involving everyone in the setting and ensuring that safeguarding, and child protection are at the forefront and underpin all relevant aspects of process and policy development.
+There is a whole school approach to safeguarding, involving everyone in our school and ensuring that safeguarding, and child protection are at the forefront and underpin all relevant aspects of process and policy development.

-A nominated governor for safeguarding is identified.
+A nominated Governor for safeguarding is identified.

-Governing bodies should ensure that all members receive appropriate safeguarding and child protection (including online) training at induction.
-This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in the setting are effective and support the delivery of a robust whole setting approach to safeguarding.
+The Local Governing Committees should ensure that all members receive appropriate safeguarding and child protection (including online) training at induction.
+This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in the school are effective and support the delivery of a robust whole school approach to safeguarding.
 Training should be regularly updated.